-WOMEN'S STUDIES
+WOMEN AND GENDER STUDIES

-Anna Andes, Ph.D., Associate Professor of Theatre
+Anna Andes, Ph.D., Associate Professor of Theatre, department head

 - To use gender as a tool of analysis. - To emphasize gender and how it intersects with race, class, ethnicity, sexual orientation, religion, nationality, geography and other identity markers. - To demonstrate the connections between theory and practice.